Right now, I am living on a budget, and I need to think carefully about how I spend my money.

 Savings: $28 / €26

-What surprised me the most when looking at these numbers is how much money goes toward food.
-But food is expensive.
+What surprised me the most when I looked at these numbers is how much of my money goes toward food — but food is expensive.

-Eating well is important to me, so it’s one of the areas where I try to be careful without cutting too much.
+Eating well is important to me, so it is one of the areas where I try to be careful without cutting too much.

 Looking ahead

-Even though I dream about taking a small trip, most of that money will go into savings.
+Even though I dream about taking a small trip to Italy, most of that money will go into savings.

-I don’t have many things I can sell to bring in extra money, but I do sell anything I no longer need.
+I don’t have many things I can sell to earn extra money, but I do try to sell things I no longer use — I will share more about that later.

 Dreams for the future

-My dream for the future is to start something of my own that I can earn money from — and of course to win the lottery.
+One of my dreams for the future is to start something of my own that I can earn money from — and of course, to win the lottery.

 My son and I often have the most creative conversations about what we would do if we won the jackpot.

-He wants a house with a huge piece of land, big enough for a model airplane runway.
+He wants a house with a huge piece of land, big enough to have his own model airplane runway.

-And I dream of a house of my own with things like a pink KitchenAid mixer, a white and grey marble kitchen countertop — and of course a view of the sunset.
+And I dream of a house of my own with little details like a pink KitchenAid mixer, a white and grey marble kitchen countertop — and of course, a view of the sunset.

 Do you live on a budget too?